-Forest School offers all our children regular opportunities to achieve, develop confidence and self-esteem, through hands-on learning experiences in a natural environment.
-Forest School is a specialised approach that sits within and compliments the wider context of outdoor learning.
+Forest School offers the children of St Mary's regular opportunities to achieve, grow spiritually and develop confidence and self-esteem through hands-on learning experiences in a natural environment.
+Forest School is a specialised approach that sits within and complements the wider context of outdoor learning.

-In Forest School, children are given the ability, not only to learn about the world around them, but to take natural risks.
-It also gives children the opportunity to develop their independence whilst being aware of safety and the consequences of their actions.
-Forest School can help to develop many social skills such as communication and teamwork and can be used for many aspects of the curriculum.
+At Forest School, our children are given the ability, not only to learn about the world around them, but to take natural risks.
+It also gives them opportunites to develop their independence whilst being aware of safety and the consequences of their actions.
+Forest School can help to develop many social skills such as communication and teamwork.

 Mr Hazel is our Forest School leader and throughout the year children in Reception and Year 1 will have 8 sessions of outdoor learning.
 Each session will last approximately two hours.
 The sessions are uninterrupted and longer than usual so that the children can explore their natural environment and learn at their own rate.

 The rules of Forest School are reinforced at every session.
 There is an expectation that standards of behaviour will be high and that there will be a respect for one another and the environment.